Holy Himalaya Eco Trek

 4 hours drive and 3 hours drive

 Descending all the way to the Arun River involves a lengthy and somewhat challenging trek, primarily on stone stairs, amidst the warm temperatures of the forest.
 After crossing the river, the journey entails a climb back to Num, navigating through picturesque woodlands with ascents and descents.
-Driving back to Tumlingtar offers scenic views of Nepal's winding mountain roads, showcasing snow-capped peaks, lush greenery, hillside settlements, and terrace farms.
-As we reflect on the challenging yet rewarding journey of the Makalu Base Camp Trek, we can take pride in our accomplishments and revel in the breathtaking beauty that surrounds us.
+The drive back from Tumlingtar offers breathtaking views of the twisting mountain roadways of Nepal, with snow-capped peaks, lush greenery, hillside settlements, and terrace farms.
+We reflect upon the challenging yet rewarding journey of the Makalu Base Camp Trek as we have a lot to pride ourselves on and revel in the breathtaking beauty that surrounds us.

 18